GregOwen/GregOwen.github.io/_posts/2021-06-08-understanding-derive-clone.md

 }
 ```

 Here our private type `PrivateFoo<B>` is now part of the public signature of our `Clone` implementation.
-This will break compilation, and in a way that I would find particularly surprising if I encountered it[^relative-surprise].
-There's a pretty good discussion of other scary and exciting consequences of this type of implementation on this [Github issue](https://github.com/rust-lang/rust/issues/26925), which was the source for most of this blog post.
+This will break compilation: the Rust compiler will throw `error[E0446]: private type PrivateFoo<B> in public interface`.
+I think this error is a lot worse than the `trait bound NNC: Clone is not satisfied` error we get with the current implementation of `#[derive(Clone)]`, since this error sounds scarier and doesn't seem obviously related to implementing `Clone`.
+If I saw this error, I'd probably think something was wrong elsewhere in my program and waste a bunch of time trying to track it down[^relative-surprise][^other-scary-consequences].

 # The workaround

-Ok, so a lot of the alternative ways to derive `Clone` seem like they wouldn't actually work.
+Ok, so we've looked at a bunch of alternative ways to derive `Clone` and none of them seem like they would actually work.
 My struct is still broken.
 How do I fix it?

 The answer, it turns out, is pretty straightforward: just implement `Clone` manually instead of deriving it.
 Unlike `#[derive(Clone)]`, you only need to solve the problem for one struct and you have access to semantic information about all of the types you're using.
 You can pick the exact type constraints you want.